siikamiika/gt/README.md

 alias gt='/path/to/gt_console.py'
 ```

-You can supply custom colors or a set of default options (can be overrided later by passing the opposite option):
+You can supply custom colors and a set of default options (can be overrided later by passing the opposite option):
 ```bash
 alias gt='/path/to/gt_console.py --colors="3:3:4;1;37:0:1;37:0" -s'
 ```